fan2/mkdocs/docs/blog/posts/arm/arm-adr-ldr.md

 [Arm Compiler armasm User Guide](https://developer.arm.com/documentation/dui0801/latest) | 7.
 Writing A32/T32 Assembly Language - 7.12 Load addresses to a register using LDR Rd, =label

 The example of string copy also shows how, unlike the `ADR` and `ADRL` pseudo-instructions, you can use the `LDR` pseudo-instruction with labels that are *outside* the current section.
-The assembler places a *relocation directive* in the object code when the source ﬁle is assembled.
+The assembler places a *relocation directive* in the object code when the source file is assembled.
 The relocation directive instructs the linker to **resolve** the address at ^^link time^^.
 The address remains valid wherever the linker places the section containing the `LDR` and the literal pool.

 [ARM 64-Bit Assembly Language](https://www.amazon.com/64-Bit-Assembly-Language-Larry-Pyeatt/dp/0128192216/) | 3 Load/store and branch instructions - 3.5 Branch instructions - 3.5.5 Form PC-relative address